Michigan State vs. Purdue NCAA Football Odds, Plays and Insights | November 6, 2021

 - This season, the Spartans have an against the spread record of 3-1-1 in their five games as a favorite of 3 points or more.

-- Michigan State's games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).
+- Michigan State has hit the over in 50% of its opportunities this year (four times over eight games with a set point total).

 - In games that Michigan State piles up over 313.8 yards, the team is 5-0-1 against the spread and 6-0 overall.